Welcome to RoboQuest

 Robot Criteria for Robotic Billiards Game

 In the Robotic Billiards Challenge, each team must design and operate a single manually controlled robot known as the Striker Robot.
-This robot will be responsible for striking or repositioning balls into scoring pockets.
+This robot will be responsible for striking or repositioning balls (square block) into scoring pockets.
 To ensure fair play and adherence to competition standards, the Striker Robot must meet the following specifications:

 - Control & Navigation